 Salary:

-The Essay Editor will be paid a fair salary commensurate with the applicant's skills and experience.
+The Essay Editor will be paid a modest stipend and expenses commensurate with the applicant's skills and experience.
+The Editor can negotiate a salary change in the first quarter of each year for the following fiscal year budget.